By Aspen & Porter ~

 By ~ Porter

 You may have read Aspen’s review of my bark collar experience and, lets just say she didn’t fare any better.
 I know mom & dad don’t want me to bark at the neighbor dog at home, but sometimes I just can’t help it.
 I’m a Border Collie, I am protecting the BORDERS!
+And if it wasn’t for the Puppy Pointers website, I wouldn’t have had known amiability.
 I’m not quite sure what they don’t understand about that, but I am really smart so I try to keep it to a minimum when they’re home, and save my primary border patrols for when they go to work.
 That is when I really need to protect things anyway!

 By Aspen ~